radio412/colorutils/README.md

 Results can be used to color the measures any way you wish.
 Here I simply populated divs and set the background color:

 ![Alt text](http://i.imgur.com/G1KYAwi.png)

+See the example HTML file to see how I did this.